 Fentanyl Dosage

 The fentanyl dosage varies widely from person to person based on many different factors.
-The primary factor that determines the right dose is the person’s tolerance to opioids.
-If someone has been taking opioids for a long time for the treatment of pain, they will need higher doses.
+The primary factor determining the right dose is the person’s tolerance to opioids.
+If someone has been taking opioids for a long time to treat pain, they will need higher doses.
 The same concept applies if someone is abusing fentanyl or using it illegally.
 The more they are taking, the more they will need to get the same effect.

 The initial dose of fentanyl is generally based on the fentanyl patches, and the lowest dose is 12 to 25 micrograms per hour over 24 hours.
-For some people, they will need as high as 200 to 400 micrograms per hour over 24 hours.
+Some people will need as high as 200 to 400 micrograms per hour over 24 hours.

 Fentanyl Pills